 Initiative 4 adds a significant amount of high-quality bus transit and light rail in the region, significantly increasing access to high-capacity transit.
+This page discusses performance on the challenges, and the next page shows the quantitative MOE results.

-Inadequate Bus Service improves with significant increases in capacity, coverage, frequency, and reliability throughout the region, which results in an increase of about 100,000 additional bus trips daily.

-Development Around Metrorail, Housing & Job Location, and Access to Bike/Ped Options all improve under Initiative 4.
-The shares of households and jobs in highcapacity transit zones increase by 25% and 15%, respectively, compared to the CLRP, which indicates progress toward all three of these challenges.
+- Inadequate Bus Service improves with significant increases in capacity, coverage, frequency, and reliability throughout the region, which results in an increase of about 100,000 additional bus trips daily. - Development Around Metrorail, Housing & Job Location, and Access to Bike/Ped Options all improve under Initiative 4.
+The shares of households and jobs in high-capacity transit zones increase 25% and 15%, respectively, compared to the CLRP, which indicates progress toward all three of these challenges.
 The initiative also increases bicycle and pedestrian access to rail stations.
-While development around underutilized Metrorail stations is somewhat difficult to assess in this study, several of the transitway routes feed into these stations, and are assumed to support development in these locations.

-Road Congestion improves with an estimated reduction of approximately 37,000 daily vehicle hours of delay, about a 2% reduction from the CLRP level.

-Reliable Access to Intercity Hubs improves with the reduction in VHD and the increase in travel on reliable modes.

-Incidents and Safety improves due to a reduction in VHD and the shifting of mode share to safer modes.
+While development around underutilized Metrorail stations is somewhat difficult to assess, several of the transitway routes feed into these stations, and were assumed to support development in these locations. - Road Congestion improves with an estimated reduction of about 37,000 vehicle hours of delay per day, about a 2% reduction from the CLRP level. - Reliable Access to Intercity Hubs improves with the reduction in VHD and the increase in travel on reliable modes. - Incidents and Safety improves due to a reduction in VHD and the shifting of mode share to safer modes.